devops329/devops/instruction/awsAccount/awsAccount.md

 ### Billing alerts

-By default AWS will create _Free Tier alerts_ for you.
-These will send you an email whenever you come within a certain percentage threshold of your allocated free tier resource.
+By default, AWS will create _Free Tier alerts_ for you.
+These will email you whenever you come within a certain percentage threshold of your allocated free tier resource.

 Additionally, you can create your own billing alerts that will notify you for other cases.
-For example, you can create an alert whenever you spend more than $10 in a 30 day period.
+For example, you can create an alert whenever you spend more than $10 in a 30-day period.

 To learn more about billing alerts refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) on this subject.